-The remaining sections of this paper are organized as follows.
-Section~\ref{nfpe-sec-prm1} provides a review of normal-form perfect equilibrium in extensive-form games and the sequence form.
-In Section~\ref{nfpe-sec-prm2}, we present a sequence-form characterization of normal-form perfect equilibria.
-In Section~\ref{nfpe-sec-prm3}, we propose a sequence-form globally differentiable logarithmic path-following method to compute normal-form perfect equilibria.
-In Section~\ref{nfpe-sec-prm5}, we extend Harsanyi's linear and logarithmic tracing procedures to the sequence form and develop two alternative computational methods.
-The numerical performance and comparative analysis of these methods are reported in Section~\ref{nfpe-sec-prm6}, and the paper concludes with Section~\ref{nfpe-sec-prm7}.
+The rest of this paper is structured as follows.
+Section~\ref{nfpe-sec-prm1} reviews the concept of normal-form perfect equilibrium within extensive-form games and introduces the sequence form.
+In Section~\ref{nfpe-sec-prm2}, we provide a sequence-form characterization of normal-form perfect equilibria.
+Section~\ref{nfpe-sec-prm3} proposes a globally differentiable logarithmic path-following method based on the sequence form for computing normal-form perfect equilibria.
+In Section~\ref{nfpe-sec-prm5}, we extend Harsanyi's linear and logarithmic tracing procedures to the sequence form, resulting in two alternative computational approaches.
+Numerical results and comparative evaluations of these methods are presented in Section~\ref{nfpe-sec-prm6}, with concluding remarks given in Section~\ref{nfpe-sec-prm7}.